adityajoshi-sorce/React-Route/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+React GitHub Info Website

+This is a simple multi-page React website built using React Router and Tailwind CSS.
+It includes a navigation header, footer, and multiple routes such as Home, About, Contact, GitHub, and dynamic User pages.

+---

+#🚀 Features

+- 🌐 Navigation Bar with links: Home, About, Contact, GitHub, User
+- 👤 GitHub Tab: Displays followers and avatar using GitHub public API
+- 🔍 Dynamic User Page: Enter any user ID in the URL (e.g. `/user/adityajoshi-sorce`) to view the username
+- 🎨 Styled with Tailwind CSS
+- ⚛️ Powered by React Router v6.4+

+---

+🧠 How It Works

+- The GitHub page uses a `loader` function to fetch GitHub user data.
+- The User page uses `useParams()` from `react-router-dom` to extract the username from the URL and display it.